 \section{The data}

-We analysed data from the Molecular Diagnosis and Risk Stratification of Sepsis (MARS)-cohort \cite[]{klouwenberg2013interobserver}.
-We selected patients $>$18 years of age having a length-of-stay $>$48 hours, who had been admitted to the ICU of one of the participating study centres between 2011 and 2018.
+We analyzed data from the Molecular Diagnosis and Risk Stratification of Sepsis (MARS)-cohort \cite[]{klouwenberg2013interobserver}.
+We selected patients $>$18 years of age having a length of stay $>$48 hours, who had been admitted to the ICU of one of the participating study centers between 2011 and 2018.
 In addition, we also used high-resolution data streams from vital signs monitors which had been recorded in the hospital information system at a 1-minute resolution.

-As the outcome parameter for our primary modeling attempt we used the onset of a first occurrence of a suspected ICU-AI within a 24-hour time-window from the moment of prediction.
-Time of infection onset was determined by either the start of new empirical antimicrobial treatment or the sampling of blood for culture (subsequently also followed by antibiotic therapy), whichever occurred first.
-The dataset thus consisted of 5075 ICU admissions in which 871 first cases of suspected Intensive Care Unit Acquired Infections (ICU-AIs) occurred.
+As the outcome parameter for our primary modeling attempt, we used the onset of the first occurrence of a suspected Intensive Care Unit Acquired Infection (ICU-AI) within a 24-hour time window from the moment of prediction.
+The time of infection onset was determined by either the start of new empirical antimicrobial treatment or the sampling of blood for culture (subsequently also followed by antibiotic therapy), whichever occurred first.
+The dataset thus consisted of 5075 ICU admissions in which 871 first cases of ICU-AIs occurred.
 Importantly, the incidence of ICU-AI remained relatively constant across ICU stay at a mean rate of 0.04 (SE 0.01) events per day during the first 10 days in ICU.
 Median time of onset was 5.25 (IQR 3.80-9.45) days following admission.

 We selected candidate predictors among several variables based on literature review, a priori consensus of clinical importance, and prevalence in the study population.
 These covariates include both time-fixed variables reflecting the baseline risk of infection, as well as time-dependent data representing the dynamics of the clinical evolution of patients over time, e.g., laboratory values and physiological response and organ function parameters; see Table~1 and Table~2 in Section~1 of the \emph{Supplementary Material}.